infinetwireless/infimonitor-nbi-examples/README.md

     Windows:
         Download from www.python.org
-        Install and add python to PATH variable
+        Install and add to PATH variable (checkbox in the installation wizard)

     Ubuntu:
         sudo apt-get install python3 python3-pip